 Wedding registries used to be about fancy china and serving platters, but these days a click of the mouse means couples can register for pretty much anything they want!
 One of the most popular new additions to wedding registries in the past decade is the honeymoon registry.
 This lets couples (like you!) ask wedding guests to help fund their dream honeymoon.
 While it was once considered taboo to ask for cash as a wedding gift, the creation of the honeymoon registry has made it way more acceptable.
-But how does it all work, and what are the best sites offering honeymoon registries?
-This guide focuses on 4 of our favorites, below:
+But how does it all work?
+And what are the best sites offering honeymoon registries?
+This guide focuses on 7 of our favorites, below:

 Zola’s “Funds” section of their registry includes honeymoon and cash fund options, which allows guests (or a group of guests) to purchase a cash fund contribution to a part of your honeymoon (like your roundtrip airfare) or other tangible items you’re hoping to purchase with their help.
 Guests will process their payment through Zola, and you will then receive a direct-deposit to your bank account.
 Keep in mind there’s a 2.5% credit card processing fee (the lowest one out there!) that you or your guests will pay (more on that in our “Tips” section, below).

 Traveler’s Joy is one of the oldest and most established online honeymoon registries in the world, and has been a favorite pick for over 350,000 honeymooners.
 They make it super easy to add an experience or item to your wedding registry from any airline, hotel, travel group—anything!–which means the sky’s the limit when it comes to what you want to register for.

 Wanderable is everything we like about Zola, with the exclusivity of a registry site just for your honeymoon.
 Once you begin the process, you actually start by selecting your destination.
 This also serves as a great tool if you are just beginning the honeymoon planning process and have no idea what destination to choose.
-Once you choose a location, you can choose one of Wanderable’s collections or just begin adding from the list of experiences.
-The site does an awesome job of actually curating real, attainable experiences that are exclusive to each location, rather than just a general adventure.
+First, choose a location.
+Then you can choose one of Wanderable’s collections or just begin adding from the list of experiences.
+The site does an awesome job of curating real, attainable experiences that are exclusive to each location, rather than just a general adventure.

-Even though you can still opt to use this site if your selected hotel is not a partner, we think the real benefit here are the actual hotel partnerships and the ability to choose experiences that are specific to that property.
-Honeymoon Wishes charges a 7% service fee (which we admit is pretty hefty), and there is also a 2.65% credit card processing fee for guests.
+Even though you can still opt to use this site if your selected hotel is not a partner, we think the real benefit here are the actual hotel partnerships.
+This gives you the ability to choose experiences that are specific to that property.
+Honeymoon Wishes charges a 7% service fee (which we admit is pretty hefty).
+There is also a 2.49% credit card processing fee for guests.
 Even thought you’re paying more than with other honeymoon registries, you’re getting a true service (similar to a travel agent) rather than just a transaction fee.
 You can also take advantage of their free wedding planning tools to get even more for your money.

 Additional Things to Consider: